elves/elvish/website/get/prelude.md

 # Using Elvish as your default shell

-On non-Windows systems, the best way to use Elvish as your default shell is to configure your terminal to launch Elvish:
+The best way to use Elvish as your default shell is to configure your terminal to launch Elvish:

 <table>